jyn514/flower/README.md

 - support for arbitrary build commands
 - import your existing site; no changes to templates or content needed to serve the same site (some amount of configuration necessary).
 - post-process generated HTML based on CSS selectors. for example, create your own table of contents, or parse the `<title>` tag out of the pages headings. -- VERY WIP
-- choose your own language. you are not tied to the built-in template language; you can even use two different languages for the inline preprocessing and your templates. -- NOT DOCUMENTED
+- choose your own language. you are not tied to the built-in template language; you can even use two different languages for the inline preprocessing and your templates. -- TODO
 - render individual files at a time. this allows you to wrap flower in an external build system and reuse its caching.

 ## testimonials